frc3602/2026-rebuilt/src/main/java/frc/team3602/robot/autonREADME.md

 - At the beginning of an auto
 - Before a predictable opening shot

+## How To Decide Between A Macro And Smaller Steps

+Use a macro command like `autonRunBetaShot` when:

+- the whole sequence is always used together
+- the timing is already known and stable
+- the team wants the fastest possible setup for a simple auto

+Use smaller steps like `autonPrepareBetaShot` and `autonFeedBetaShot` when:

+- you want to tune the shot timing
+- you may want to add a wait or another path in between
+- you want the auto to be easier to read in PathPlanner
+- you expect different autos to reuse the same pieces in different ways

+For most competition autos, smaller steps are usually the better default.

 ## Recommended Basic Shot Sequence

 For the team's current simplest scoring auto, use this order: